xmarcosx/edfi-aws/README.md

 # Ed-Fi on AWS
 The AWS CLI commands below will deploy the following Ed-Fi components on AWS.
+This installer uses the AWS CLI in place of infrastructure as code solutions such as Terraform because the purpose of the installer is to explain each step along the way.
+Take your time and read through each section to ensure you understand each component of the Ed-Fi platform on AWS.

 * Ed-Fi API and ODS Suite 3 v5.3
 * Ed-Fi Admin App v2.3.2